Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 # NVIDIA on Fedora desktops

-This guide will help you to install the proprietary NVIDIA drivers replacing the open source Nouveau drivers for both Fedora Workstation (Gnome, KDE and more) and Atomic desktops (Silverblue, Kinoite and more).
+This guide will help you to install the proprietary NVIDIA drivers replacing the open source Nouveau drivers for both Fedora Workstation (Gnome, KDE and Cosmic spins) and Atomic desktops (Silverblue, Kinoite and Sway).

 ## What you need to know